dimagi/commcare-cloud/quick_cluster_install/README.md

 > **_NOTE:_**
 > If you wish to specify your environment’s own spec.yml and not use the default spec.yml, you can either alter the default spec in the `sample_environment`
-> environment or create your own environment manually and specify it there. if you decide to create your own environment manually, please take notice of the file structure mentioned above.
+> environment or create your own environment manually and specify the path to the spec when running the provision command.

 #### Step 3: Deploy commcarehq from control machine
 When the script is done, follow the output command to ssh into the remote control machine.
 If you want to do this later you can find the control machine’s IP in the newly created environment’s inventory.ini file (remember, you will need to specify the `.pem` identity file).